sandhiyajeganathan2002-gif/Rice-Leaf-Disease-Detection/README.md

 ```

 Run the cells in order.
 The notebook will:
-1. Unzip and organize the dataset.
+1. Unzip and organize the dataset
-2. Run EDA and show sample images per class.
+2. Run EDA and show sample images per class
-3. Train the MobileNetV2 baseline and the EfficientNetB0 final model.
+3. Train the MobileNetV2 baseline and the EfficientNetB0 final model
-4. Run 5-fold cross-validation.
+4. Run 5-fold cross-validation
-5. Print classification reports and confusion matrices.
+5. Print classification reports and confusion matrices
-6. Predict the disease class for a single test image (`rice_image.jfif`) as a usage example.
+6. Predict the disease class for a single test image (`rice_image.jfif`) as a usage example

 To predict on your own image, swap in your file path where the notebook loads `rice_image.jfif` before calling `.predict()`.